julianmendez/jcel/README.md

 ## Support

-Any bug, or unexpected behavior can be reported to the e-mail addresses at this [web page](https://lat.inf.tu-dresden.de/~mendez).
+Any bug or unexpected behavior can be directly reported by sending a message to the author.
 Questions and suggestions are also very welcome.

 ## News